- intentionally, knowingly or recklessly causing serious physical injury or substantial disfigurement to another, or

 - using a deadly weapon or dangerous instrument (i.e., a car) to intentionally place somebody in imminent fear of serious physical injury.

 Vehicular Aggravated Assault typically is charged if somebody is drunk behind the wheel of a car and has an accident which results in serious physical injury or substantial disfigurement to another person, because a car qualifies as a “dangerous instrument.”
 In order to convict upon this charge in category #1, the prosecutor must show that the defendant’s driving was reckless and caused serious injury to somebody.
-In order to convict on category #2, the prosecutor must show that the defendant intended to seriously injure someone with his car, or the defendant wanted to scare someone with his car.
+In order to convict on category #2, the prosecutor must show that the defendant intended to seriously injure someone with his/her car, or the defendant wanted to scare someone with his/her car.

 Have you been suspected of Vehicular Aggravated Assault in Arizona?
 Contact our offices now for a Free Case Consultation.
 A lawyer can be reached 24 hours a day at (602) 307-0808 or via our confidential email form.